shiva-9557/calculater/README.md

 # calculater
-single click on c will cut one chracter ans double click remove all
+single click on c will cut one chracter ans double click remove all.